losandes/polyn-immutable/README.md

 expect(p1).to.deep.equal(p2)
 ```

+> Remember - the prototype is shared across ALL INSTANCES of `Product` in this example.
+If your functions act on non-deterministic values they may produce side-effects that effect all instances.

 #### Cast to Object Without Functions
-If you don't want functions to be on the prototype, you can instead pass the `removeFunctions` option to `toObjects`:
+If you don't want functions to be on the prototype, you can instead pass the `removeFunctions` option to `toObjects` in order to compare:

 ```JavaScript
 const { expect } = 'chai'